 When my kids were little I bought my first "corn bag" from a local craft fair.
-If you haven't heard of a sore muscle corn bag, it's a simple bag filled with corn that you microwave.
+If you haven't heard of a sore muscle corn heating pad, it's a simple bag filled with corn that you microwave.
 Then you place it on your back or neck etc.. to provide heat therapy to your pain or sore muscles.

 So I set out to make a few different sizes, a couple of rectangles and a square shape to give to my girls.
 In one I even added a little lavender to make it smell nice.
 Not that they smell bad.
 They smell like corn.

 - Feed Corn or Whole or Cracked - not popcorn

 - Cotton material - Below is a diagram of the ones I made, but you can make them any size you want.

 - Lavender flowers or essential oils for scent (optional)

 Step 1.
 Cut out your fabric allowing 1/2 inch on all sides for a seam allowance.

 Step 2.
 Press under 1/2 inch one of the short sides. (this will be the opening)

 Step 3.
 With right sides together sew the two long sides and the other short side.